Burnside High School Burnside High School

 Assessment Information

-1.3: External assessment - report based and completed in school. (marked externally)
+1.1: Internal assessment - Online ArcGIS Storymap and completed in school. (marked internally)

-In 2024 and 2025 - Level One Geography standards can be used to achieve the required NCEA co-requisites in Literacy and Numeracy.
+In 2025 - Level One Geography standards can be used to achieve the required NCEA co-requisites in Literacy and Numeracy.

 Numeracy: 1.2